 A gluten-free diet that relies heavily on packaged foods, junk foods, processed foods, and sweets will deter healing and can lead to fiber and nutrient deficiencies, weight gain, increased metal exposure, and a slew of diseases.

 When going gluten-free, seek nutritional counseling from a trained health coach, nutritionist, integrative nutrition dietician, or doctor.
-As a celiac nutrition coach, I highly recommend enrolling in my SIGNATURE Gluten-Free Course to help you jumpstart your gluten-free diet and get it right from the start.
+I also highly recommend enrolling in my SIGNATURE Gluten-Free Course to jumpstart a healthy gluten-free diet and get it right from the start.
+My SIGNATURE course is the #1 course for people with celiac disease and gluten intolerance.

 Additional Reading